carpe121/eco_genomics_2025/transcriptomics/transcriptomics_notes.md

 ## October 23

 Started new R Markdown file called `enrich.Rmd` to look at G.O. terms within *P. tonsa* dataset.
 G.O. analysis adjusted for p-values using non-parametric terms, then identified terms that were significantly enriched.
 Data was plotted into *GO Enrichment for DEGs* (just looked at Gen2).

+## October 28

+Last module of the transcriptomics unit.
+Started with WGCNA in a new Rmd file, `DESeq2toWGCNA.Rmd`.
+DESeq2 data was imported, alongside the counts matrix and the trait data.
+A set of soft-thresholding power was chosen.
+Although 22 was the most ideal fit for the data, I chose 16 because we all chose different powers as a class to see how the power affected data sorting.
+A power of 16 led to 18 modules, and the more ideal number of 22 also chose 18 modules.
+Plotted results into ReviGo to identify areas of GO enrichment.